 Stepping back is a skill.
 This is why we say things like “stop and think before you speak” and “never send an email when you’re angry.”

 It takes practice and patience to think and wait, rather than forge ahead and just do.

-All of these methods are essentially exercises for generating ideas and seeing things in different ways.
-They take practise because they require letting go, taking risks, and stepping outside of your comfort zone.
+All of these methods are essential exercises for generating ideas and seeing things in different ways.
+They take practice because they require letting go, taking risks, and stepping outside of your comfort zone.

 Familiarize yourself with the “5 Whys”